 Alternatively, you can book a placeholder for a $250 fee.
 This can be applied to a cruise booked within the next two years.
 I typically book a placeholder, even if I don’t have another cruise planned because it’s valid for a while.

 Depending on the sailing, you’ll get a discount as well as stateroom credit.
-To do an onboard booking, you’ll want to visit the desk on the ship as soon as possible.
+To make an onboard booking, you’ll want to visit the desk on the ship as soon as possible.
 It can be very busy by the end of your sailing and there is typically a line to talk to a cast member.

 Other discounts can sometimes be available for Canadian residents, Florida residents, and members of the military.
 The Disney Cruise Line special offers page has more specific information on this.
 They aren’t always available so you’ll have to check for details and eligible sailings.